pateljanvi29/Todo-devops/README.md

 - This workflow assumes you want Render to perform the actual builds/start (Render's `render.yaml` is present).
 The workflow triggers Render deploys via the Deploy API.
 - If you prefer, you can configure Render to enable automatic deploys directly (Render can auto-deploy on push without a GitHub Action).
 This Action is useful when you also want the repo to run a build/test step before asking Render to deploy.

+## Quick test change

+This small line was added as a test change so you can verify the GitHub Actions workflow triggers and (if configured) Render deploys are requested.

+Test change added on 2025-11-10.
 >>>>>>> 8b9829f (working project)